benbarden/jewelcms/resources/guides/INSTALL.md

 Now enter the database name, database username and password in the installer.

-At this point, you will also need to create an admin username and password for your new Jewel CMS installation.
+At this point, you will also need to create an admin login for your new Jewel CMS installation.

 ## Installer Step 3